TheShadowblast123/Japanese-Content-2-Md-And-Anki/README.md

 ## RoadMap

-### Path to functionality

-1. Acutally use the embeded data source for getting word and kanji data
-2. Setup build pipeline to automatically create releases on commit

 ### Path to User Friendliness
 1. Basic QT GUI
-2. Path Handling
+2. Path Handling (technically handled, still using testing shtuff)
 3. Abillity to add paths and files to check for new content
 4. Abillity to create Anki decks instead of Csvs

 ### Desired features
 1. Deconjugation to link long conjugation chains to the base verb and give more context
 	a.
-Needs to link from verb to verb
+Needs to link from verb to verb and questioning desirabillity
 2. Working Cloze cards
 3. Translation

 ### Known bugs
 1. Sentences with 0 words will create files (should probably not exist)
+2. I believe I know how to program

 ## Why Use This?
 ### Dogma